-The staged rollout procedure goes a step forward.
-It permits testing an update in a production environment that is also more heterogeneous than what is possible during the certification and verification phases.
+The EGI staged rollout is a procedure by which certified and verified updates of the supported middleware, are first released to and tested by Early Adopter sites before being made available to all sites through the production repositories.
+This procedure permits testing an update in a production environment that also is more heterogeneous than what is possible during the certification and verification phases.
 It allows for potential issues with an update to be discovered at a small scale and potential workarounds to be added to the release notes if need be.
 In some cases an update may be rejected.